tensorflow/mlir-hlo/stablehlo/docs/generated/stablehlo_optimization_passes.md

 #### Options

 ```
 -fold-op-element-limit : Upper limit on how many elements may be folded by an op folder.
-This limit doesn't apply in certain special cases such as addition of 0, multiplication by 1, and some splat operations.
+This limit doesn't apply in certain special cases such as addition with 0, multiplication by 1, and some splat operations.
 ```

 ### `-stablehlo-target-independent-optimization`